 It is the offeror's responsibility to ensure that the Procurement Officer has received the proposal in full, prior to the deadline.
 The Procurement Officer will respond to the email to confirm receipt.
-If you do not receive a confirmation, it is your responsibility to contact the Procurement Officer to confirm.
+If you do not receive a substance use issues in home visiting: expanded executive summary of phase 1 final report."
+OPRE Report, 2020-26 confirmation, it is your responsibility to contact the Procurement Officer to confirm.
 The State is not responsible for lost, unreadable, or corrupt emails, or missing attachments.

 An offeror's failure to submit its proposal prior to the deadline will cause the proposal to be disqualified.
+Late proposals or amendments will not be opened or accepted for evaluation.